Meet the Advocate

 What Can I Expect?

 Advocates provide private support.
-This means that talking with an advocate DOES NOT start a formal judicial or criminal process unless you want to access those options.
+Talking with an advocate DOES NOT start a formal judicial or criminal process unless you want to access those options.
 To set up a time to speak with an advocate, you can expect the following:

 - Call the Center for Women & Gender Equity at (616) 331-2748.
 A student worker will the answer the phone.